potterjane/bobs-and-bangs/testing.md

 ### Testing on mobile screens
 Several tests were done on a Huawei mobile screen and an iPhone 6 mobile screen and on the following browsers: Chrome, Safari and via Facebook Messenger.
-[Here] you can find all of the screenshots of the website on Chrome DevTools' tablet (iPad) and mobile screen (iPhone X).
+You can find all of the screenshots of the website on Chrome DevTools' tablet (iPad) [here](https://github.com/potterjane/bobs-and-bangs/blob/f9d6725e4f09fd3ce8d388248e187dec21b27512/wireframes/bb-website-tablet.pdf) and for mobile screen (iPhone X) [here](https://github.com/potterjane/bobs-and-bangs/blob/f9d6725e4f09fd3ce8d388248e187dec21b27512/wireframes/bb-website-mobile.pdf).
 You can compare the mobile screenshots with the [second and final version](https://github.com/potterjane/bobs-and-bangs/blob/f1370748e2ef25d35dbc62a0b01a8b6aca7fa1b8/wireframes/bb-wireframes-version-2.pdf) of the wireframes.

 ## Bugs discovered